Lake Balaton Travel Guide

 Lake Balaton © Heather Cowper

-Lake Balaton is the largest freshwater lake in Europe and the most popular vacation region in Hungary.
-Lining both shores of its 48-mile (77km) stretch are many towns and resorts, and the north and south shores are distinctly different in character offering something for everyone.
+Lake Balaton is the largest freshwater lake in Central Europe and the most popular vacation region in Hungary.
+Lining both shores of its 48-mile (77km) stretch are many towns and resorts, and the north and south shores are distinctly different in character, offering something for everyone.

-The south shore is thronged by a string of characterless holiday resorts and high-rise buildings where crowds of young people congregate for a hedonistic holiday of sun and fun.
-Besides the pretty beaches and good swimming, there are numerous land and water-based activities, and at night the discos pulse until the early hours.
-Siófok is the largest and busiest resort and it dominates the southern shore during the summer months, but it is completely dead in winter.
+The south shore is thronged by a string of largely uniform holiday resorts and high-rise buildings where crowds of young people congregate for hedonistic holidays.
+Besides the pretty beaches and good swimming options, there are numerous land and water-based activities, and at night the discos pulse until the early hours.
+Siófok is the largest and busiest resort and it dominates the southern shore during the summer months, but it is almost completely dead in winter.

-By contrast the northern shore has limited waterfront development due to its deeper, colder waters and reed beds; its attractions are of an historical and cultural nature rather than activity-centred.
-Although there are resorts here, it is a destination for those travellers looking for less ostentatious showiness and rather more in the way of scenery, interesting towns and sights, and mineral spas, complemented by the fine wines from the nearby hills of Badacsony.
-Many of the villages on the shores of the lake have a number of medieval ruins and fortresses.
+By contrast the northern shore has limited waterfront development due to its deeper, colder waters and reed beds; its attractions are more of an historical and cultural nature.
+Although there are resorts here, it is generally a destination embraced by travellers looking for picturesque scenery, interesting towns and sights, and mineral spas, complemented by the fine wines from the nearby hills of Badacsony, rather than a party scene.
+Many of the villages on the shores of the lake are home to a number of medieval ruins and fortresses to explore.

 Lake Balaton has been a popular recreation area since the Roman times when the aristocracy built villas and set up health spas here.
 It was also a famous winegrowing region and the graceful rolling hills, cool water and warm sunshine still provide the perfect setting and climate for both vacations and vineyards.

 We are looking for contributors for our Lake Balaton travel guide.
 If you are a local, a regular traveller to Lake Balaton or a travel professional with time to contribute and answer occasional forum questions, please contact us.